Accelerating Magnetic Resonance T1\r{ho} Mapping Using Simultaneously Spatial Patch-based and Parametric Group-based Low-rank Tensors (SMART): Material and Methods

 Equation (\ref{SMART Model with Lagrangian}) can be efficiently solved through operator splitting via the alternating direction method of multipliers (ADMM)\cite{RN695} by decoupling the optimization problem into three subproblems:\\ \underline{Update on $\textbf X$ (subproblem P1):}

 The solution \textbf X for problem (P1) can be effectively solved using the conjugate gradient (CG) algorithm\cite{RN2002}. \underline{Update on $\mathcal{T}$ (subproblem P2):}

-subproblem (P2) can be solved in three steps.
-First, higher-order singular-value decomposition (HOSVD) is applied to the tensor $\mathcal{T}_i$\cite{RN632, RN645, RN644}, and decomposites $\mathcal{T}_i$ by computing a core tensor $\mathcal{G}$ and three orthonormal bases $\textbf U^{(e)}( e= 1,2,3)$ for the three different subspaces of the $e$-mode vectors\cite{RN763}:
+Subproblem (P2) can be solved in three steps.
+First, higher-order singular-value decomposition (HOSVD) is applied to the tensor $\mathcal{T}_i$\cite{RN632, RN645, RN644}.
+It decomposes $\mathcal{T}_i$ into a core tensor $\mathcal{G}$ and three orthonormal bases $\textbf U^{(e)}( e= 1,2,3)$ for the three different subspaces of the $e$-mode vectors\cite{RN763}:

 where $\textbf U^{(e)}$ is an orthogonal unitary matrix obtained from the SVD of $\textbf T_{i(e)}$.
+The low-rank tensor approximation is typically performed by soft thresholding\cite{cai2010singular} the core tensor or truncating the core tensor and unitary matrices when the $e$-mode ranks are known \cite{RN1296}.
+Moreover, while the use of hard thresholding only provides an approximate solution to the nuclear norm regularized optimization problem \cite{RN644,RN633,RN1301}, we found that both solutions achieved similar performance in the proposed SMART algorithm.
+As one of the comparison methods (PROST) \cite{RN633} in this study used hard thresholding in HOSVD, we also used hard thresholding for a fair comparison.

-According to\cite{RN644,RN633,RN1301}, the low-rank tensor approximation can be performed by hard-thresholding the core tensor or truncating the core tensor and unitary matrices when the $e$-mode ranks are known.
-This effectively acts as a high-order denoising process, where the small discarded coefficients mainly reflect contributions from noise\cite{RN644} and noise-like artifacts\cite{RN645,RN633}.
-A demonstration of the HOSVD is shown in Algorithm 1 of the Supplementary information.
+The low-rank tensor approximation effectively acts as a high-order denoising process, where the small discarded coefficients mainly reflect contributions from noise\cite{RN644} and noise-like artifacts\cite{RN645,RN633}.
+An implementation of the HOSVD is shown in Algorithm 1 of the supplementary information.
 Second, the denoised $\mathcal{T}_i$ tensors were rearranged to form the denoised patches.
-Finally, the image patches are overlapping and can be combined by simple averaging (Fig. 1, “Aggregation”) to generate an image estimation. \underline{Update on $\mathcal{Z}$ (subproblem P3):}
+Finally, the image patches overlap can be combined by simple averaging (Fig. \ref{fig1}, “Aggregation”) to generate an estimated image. \underline{Update on $\mathcal{Z}$ (subproblem P3):}

-Subproblem (P3) can also be solved in three steps: First, perform low-rank tensor approximation in a way similar to the first step in solving subproblem (P2); second, the image signals were extracted from the Hankel matrix from each horizontal slices of $\mathcal{Z}_j$ along the first-dimension; finally, after repeating the above two steps for all parametric tensors, an image estimation can be generated. \underline{Update on $\alpha_1$ and $\alpha_2$:}
+Subproblem (P3) can also be solved in three steps.
+First, perform low-rank tensor approximation similar to the first step in solving subproblem (P2).
+Second, the image signals were extracted from the Hankel matrix from each horizontal slice of $\mathcal{Z}_j$ along the first dimension.
+Finally, an estimated image can be generated after repeating the above two steps for all parametric tensors. \underline{Update on $\alpha_1$ and $\alpha_2$:}

-A demonstration of the SMART method is shown in Algorithm 2 of the Supplementary information.
+An implementation of the SMART method is shown in Algorithm 2 of the supplementary information.